Sherman, Tex., Nov 28 -- The

 of Clarence SPEARS who said in substance:

-"My mother was at home when Dick EDWARDS came
+"My mother was at home with Dick EDWARDS came

 to Denison; I got there a little afterward, a little after 6 o'clock; I